MicrosoftDocs/azure-docs/articles/databox-online/azure-stack-edge-migrate-to-self-service-iot-edge.md

 ## Step 2.
 Install and provision an IoT Edge on a Linux VM

-Follow the steps at [Deploy IoT Edge runtime](azure-stack-edge-gpu-deploy-iot-edge-linux-vm.md#deploy-iot-edge-runtime).
+Follow the steps at [Deploy IoT Edge on an Ubuntu VM on Azure Stack Edge](azure-stack-edge-gpu-deploy-iot-edge-linux-vm.md).
 To deploy other Linux VMs, see [Linux containers](../iot-edge/support.md).

 ## Step 3.
 Deploy Azure IoT Edge modules from the Azure portal